HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

 1227 practices have reported a closure date in the NHS Payments data, including some before 2015.
-However, 1405 have stopped reporting payments since 2015.
+However, 1405 have stopped reporting payments since 2015, which implies that some practices closed (ceased to be reported in the payments data) without reporting a closure date.

-which implies that some practices closed (ceased to be reported in the payments data) without reporting a closure date: 354 practices that are present in the `closed_practices` (practice code no longer present in 2023) are not in the `reported_practices` dataset.
+354 practices that are present in the `closed_practices` (practice code no longer present in 2023) are not in the `reported_practices` dataset (self-report a closure date).

-We check to see if all the practices that closed according to Practice.Close.Date are also in the closed_practices list.

 ``` r
 # practices in reported_practices that are not in closed_practices